TypeScriptToLua/TypeScriptToLua.github.io/docs/advanced/language-extensions.md

 #### Iterating over `LuaMap` & `LuaSet`

-If you need to iterate over a `LuaMap` or `LuaSet`, you do so "implicitly", in the same way that you would for `LuaTable`:
+If you need to iterate over a `LuaMap` or a `LuaSet`, you do so in roughly the same way that you would for `LuaTable`:

 ```ts
 const luaMap = new LuaMap();